-Another way to ditch hotel rooms is to browse trusted house sitting websites like Trusted House Sitters, that will connect you with the opportunity to stay in empty homes in exchange for looking after the home.
+Another way to ditch hotel rooms is to browse trusted house sitting websites like Trusted House Sitters, which will connect you with the opportunity to stay in empty homes in exchange for looking after the home.
 Domestic duties may involve watering plants and feeding a pet, which will hardly take up your time to travel.

 Hostels are cheaper than hotels

 With some research online, there are many hostels that offer private rooms now, in a similar way to hotels.
-These are a fraction of the price, and offer a three or four star experience!
+These are a fraction of the price, and offer a three or four-star experience!

 Be mindful of your luggage

-If you are a traveller excited to get involved in particular activities, such as skiing and hiking, you may have heavy equipment that isn’t suitable for cabin storage.
+If you are a traveler excited to get involved in particular activities, such as skiing and hiking, you may have heavy equipment that isn’t suitable for cabin storage.
 Many airlines offer cheap flights with no free baggage options.
 To avoid hidden charges, it’s best to go for a slightly more expensive flight that will let you store large equipment on the plane itself.

 Ask for discounts

-If you are nervous with discussing the price of a hotel room to make it suit your pocket better, ask for discounted rooms instead.
+If you are nervous about discussing the price of a hotel room to make it suit your pocket better, ask for discounted rooms instead.
 Often, certain rooms in hotels will offer less luxury than the other rooms.
-This may be due to a poorer view or being in a noisier part of the hotel for examples.
+This may be due to a poorer view or being in a noisier part of the hotel for example.
 These inconveniences won’t matter to you if your budget is your main concern.

 Think ahead with local transport routes